dannybauman/30-day-map-challenge-2025/maps/01-points/v0-dev/README.md

 ### Rating: **B** (Good)

 **Verdict**: V0.dev got partway there but fell short of platforms like ChatGPT Canvas and Bolt.new.
 The colored points work, but without a basemap, it's hard to see geographic patterns.
-Required iteration where others succeeded in one shot.
+Required iteration where others succeeded in 1 shot.

 ### Recommendation
 **Best For**: